lvgl/docs_old/en/object-types/roller.md

 The width is adjusted automatically according to the width of the options.
 To prevent this apply `lv_roller_set_fix_width(roller, width)`. `0` means to use auto width.

 ### Animation time
-When the Roller is scrolled an not not exactly stopped on an option it will scroll to the neares valid option automatically.
+When the Roller is scrolled and doesn't stop exactly on an option it will scroll to the nearest valid option automatically.
 The time of this scroll animation can be changed by `lv_roller_set_anim_time(roller, anim_time)`.
 Zero animation time means no animation.

 ## Styles